rbdannenberg/soundcool/src/README.md

     - Linux (Ubuntu 18.04 LTS): [Install MySQL Workbench](https://linuxize.com/post/how-to-install-and-use-mysql-workbench-on-ubuntu-18-04/)

   - Create a new user using the command below (You can use mysql command line or mysql workbench).
+You may want to substitute a "real" password for `password` in either of the following commands):
     ```sql
     CREATE USER 'soundcool'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';
     GRANT ALL PRIVILEGES ON soundcool.* TO 'soundcool'@'localhost';